DCD-Ecosystem/dcd_protocol/README.md

 ## Disclaimer

-Block.one is neither launching nor operating any initial public blockchains based upon the EOSIO software.
+Block.one is neither launching nor operating any initial public blockchains based upon the DCD software.
 This release refers only to version 1.0 of our open source software.
-We caution those who wish to use blockchains built on EOSIO to carefully vet the companies and organizations launching blockchains based on EOSIO before disclosing any private keys to their derivative software.
+We caution those who wish to use blockchains built on DCD to carefully vet the companies and organizations launching blockchains based on DCD before disclosing any private keys to their derivative software.

 ## Official Testnet